 Oils like extra virgin olive oil reduce cholesterol oxidation that is associated with the creation of blocks in the blood vessel walls that increases the risk of heart disease and strokes.
 It also helps to lower blood pressure.
-You can use the extra virgin olive oil as a dressing for your green salads and vegetables, the combined effect of which produces nitro fatty acids that act to keep blood pressure low.1
+You can use the extra virgin olive oil as a dressing for your green salads and vegetables, the combined effect of which produces nitro fatty acids that act to keep

 2. Greens And Cruciferous Vegetables